ndp/ndp.github.io/_posts/2010-02-06-implement-most-popular-easy-way-hint.md

 As you can see, there's nothing that tricky about this.
 A pair of us had this up and going in a couple hours (although we did spend time getting the DelayedJob running).
 There are a few important benefits:

 - It's a cleaner architectural with less server load than doing it yourself.
 You don't need to pollute fundamentally read-only operations with database writes.
 - Better metrics.
 GA can give you a more sophisticated metric than you could do easily.
-For example, it's easy to collect raw page views, but collecting unique page views or sessions is a bit more work.&nbsp;
+For example, it's easy to collect raw page views, but collecting unique page views or sessions is a bit more work.
 - You can change what metrics you use in an ad-hoc basis.
 For example, you can decide to only count posts from the last week in the most popular, and it's a simple code change.
 More interesting, you
 - Can eliminate or at least reduce developer and testers from metrics discussions.
 You won't have to be there to answer "can we make the most popular pages the ones that people spend the most time on?"
-If it's in GA, you can us it.&nbsp; If the product owner understands GA, she can figure out how to define "most popular" to produce the results she wants.
+If it's in GA, you can us it.
+If the product owner understands GA, she can figure out how to define "most popular" to produce the results she wants.
 - If you have already been running your site for a while, but are adding most popular support, you may already have a rich set of data on hand.
 This wouldn't be possible if you rolled your own.
 I think this will be a core part of any new site I develop.
 It's so convenient to have access to this rich data set without any of the burden of collecting it.
 I hope it works out as well for you,